upamaInBits/Beaver-Events/README.md

 A React Native mobile application for discovering and managing campus events.

 ## Features
+- Create new events (admin)
 - Browse upcoming events
 - View event details
+- Find friends to go to an event with
+- Chat with friends
 - User-friendly navigation and interface

 ## Tech Stack